Joseph I. Fontak - PartnerPhiladelphia

-Joe Fontak heads Leader & Berkon's Philadelphia office.
-He has extensive experience in a variety of litigation areas, including toxic tort, product liability, securities, commercial, real estate and insurance.
-Joe applies his mathematical and actuarial background to complex cases, including federal securities law cases involving pension fund allocations, improper accounting procedures and stock parking practices.
+Joe heads the firm’s Philadelphia office.
+He has extensive experience in a variety of litigationareas, including toxic tort, product liability, securities, commercial, real estate and insurance.
+Joe has applied his math and actuarial background to complex cases, including federal securities law cases involving pension fund allocations, improper accounting procedures and stock parking practices.
 He is admitted to practice before the state and federal courts of New Jersey, New York and Pennsylvania.
 Joe has tried cases to verdict, and has participated in trials in California, New Jersey, New York, Tennessee and Pennsylvania.

 Joe is an active volunteer in community and alumni activities.
-He is on the board of Temple Beth David’s Men's Club, in Gladwyne, PA.
-He is a member of the executive committee of the Benjamin N. Cardozo School of Law alumni association.
-He served on the Intensive Trial Advocacy Program at Cardozo for ten years.
-Joe moderated a continuing education panel at the Benjamin N. Cardozo Law School entitled, "Two Hot Ethics Topics for Litigators: Social Media and Soliciting Witnesses."
-He also authored an article for the Cardozo Law School alumni magazine, entitled: "A Life Lesson from Palsgraf v.
+He has served as solicitor for Congregation Beth David in Gladwyne, PA, a position placing him on the Executive Committee and Board of Trustees of the synagogue.
+He has also headed up the Men’s clubs for Congregation Beth David and Congregation Beth Chaim in West Windsor, NJ.
+He is co-chairman of the mid-Atlantic section of the Benjamin N. Cardozo School of Law alumni association.
+He was also onthe faculty of the Intensive Trial Advocacy Program at Cardozo for ten years.
+Joe moderated a legal continuing education panel at the Benjamin N. Cardozo Law School entitled, "Two Hot Ethics Topics for Litigators: Social Media and Soliciting Witnesses."
+He also recently authored an article for the Cardozo Law alumni magazine, entitled, "A Life Lesson from Palsgraf v.
 Long Island Railroad."

 - Benjamin N. Cardozo School of Law, Law Review, Criminal Law Clinic, J.D.
 (1991)

 - New Jersey

 - U.S. District Court Eastern District of New York